 - In the U.S., 51% of employees report not being engaged, meaning they neither like nor dislike their job.
 The fact that the majority of the workforce is indifferent about their jobs is a big issue that affects businesses on several levels–statistics show that when employees are engaged, absenteeism is lowered by 41%, productivity boosts by 17%, and turnover lowers by 24%.

 A business is more likely to succeed when its culture is focused on the way employees view the company as a whole.
-If any of these stats felt like they hit close to home for your business, then it’s time to look into how to improve your company culture, such as how to better recognize achievements and engage with your employees.
+If any of these stats felt like they hit close to home for your business, then it’s time to look into how to improve your company culture, such as how to improve internal communications, and better recognize achievements and engage with your employees.

 It’s important to remember that there isn’t any “one-size-fits-all” type of culture that results in every single employee being happy and productive.
 But paying attention to what is achievable in regards to improving your culture will pay off majorly for your employees and your business.